 - 90% of former Healthy Tomorrows grantees have sustained their projects five or more years after our funding ended.

-- There are Pediatric Mental Health Care Access Programs in 45 states and jurisdictions.
-In FY 2020, pediatric primary care providers who contacted the pediatric mental health care team in their state or jurisdiction served approximately 3,000 children and adolescents.
+- There are Pediatric Mental Health Care Access Programs in 50 states and jurisdictions.
+In FY 2022, pediatric providers who contacted the pediatric mental health care team in their state or jurisdiction served approximately 27,000 children and adolescents.

 - MCH Workforce Development Programs, including work specific to Autism Spectrum Disorders (ASD) and other Developmental Disabilities (DD)